VerifyTests/Verify.AngleSharp/readme.source.md

 Note that the input html differs from the verified html, but not in a semanticaly significant way.
 Hence this test will pass.

+### Test level settings

+Settings can also be controled for a specific test.

+snippet: CustomOptions

 ## Security contact information

 To report a security vulnerability, use the [Tidelift security contact](https://tidelift.com/security).
 Tidelift will coordinate the fix and disclosure.